Research and Scholarship Development

 Shaun Bremner-Hart

 Shaun Bremner-Hart is a lecturer in Molecular Biosciences at the University of Glasgow.
 He has experience teaching and conducting scholarship research in the UK and at international institutes.
-Shaun is interested in the development of inclusive teaching material and decolonising the curricula in the context of molecular biology.
-He is a recent addition to the Research and Scholarship working group, joining in 2023.
+Shaun is interested in the development of inclusive teaching material, creative pedagogy and integrating reflective practice into STEM subjects.

 Silvina Bishopp-Martin